francisuadm/ISI/README.md

 ##

-## Remotely Get the local user current printer list
+## Remotely get the local user current printer list

 Use Powershell command but only work with a-account